DNABoe/ipad-visual-relation/PRD.md

   - Report depth varies based on selected scopes
   - Multiple LLM providers can be used (OpenAI, Perplexity, Claude)
   - API keys encrypted and saved in network file
-  - Report generates within 30-60 seconds
+  - Report generates within 30-60 seconds via proxy
   - PDF automatically attached to person
   - Investigation only runs when explicitly triggered (doesn't auto-run)
-  - Clear error messages when API configuration is missing or invalid
+  - Clear error messages when API configuration is missing, proxy unavailable, or invalid
+  - Graceful fallback to static reports when proxy is unavailable

 ### AI-Powered Network Insights
 - **Functionality**: Advanced AI analysis of the network using investigation reports to generate strategic insights and identify the network's "center of gravity"